Let’s talk about body image and self esteem, and how you can create a new body image. Or … how do you shift your

 - How Do You Deal With Negative Body Image?

-This article is also heavily informed by the scientific paper written by Albertson and Neff in 2014.
+This article draws on the scientific paper written by Albertson and Neff in 2014.
 You can click here to download their research paper ‘Self-Compassion and Body Dissatisfaction in Women:

 What Is Body Image?

 According to Google’s dictionary, a body image is “the subjective picture or mental image of one’s own body.”

 The important thing to know in the context of this blog is that you can have a perfectly healthy body, yet still think you are ugly.
 The most typical example is a model who is on the cover of a magazine.
 But yet goes home and sees herself as ugly.
 A body image is subjective.
 It can be irrational.

-“Body dissatisfaction can be defined as a negative evaluation of one’s body that involves a perceived discrepancy between an individual’s assessment of her actual and ideal body.” – Albert and Neff
+“Body dissatisfaction is defined as a negative evaluation of one’s body that involves a perceived discrepancy between an individual’s assessment of her actual and ideal body.” – Albert and Neff

 Honestly, for most women regardless of health and appearance, body dissatisfaction is their norm.
 Some women may have a little body dissatisfaction, while others may have more, but sadly, for most women this is the norm.

-In more extreme cases, having a negative body image is called having a ‘distorted body image’.
+In more extreme cases, a negative body image is having a ‘distorted body image’.
 This phrase similarly means having an unrealistic view of how you see your body, but to a greater and more harmful extent than normal.

 In the eating disorder field, we see that people with anorexia have a distorted body image.
 This may seem crazy to the average person.
 For example, a person with anorexia may weigh 93 pounds and their rib cage may be easily visible, yet still this person may still think they are horribly obese.
 Isn’t that crazy?!
 It is crazy, and that’s why we have to remember that body image is subjective.

 As with other eating disorders, a negative body image is most frequently found in women.
 But the rates of negative body images in males has also been dramatically on the rise, especially with social media.